jeffdinsmore/HFSapi.Solution/README.md

 ## 🌐 About the Project

 ### 📖 Description
-An API that functions as a statistical database for a Historical Fantasy Football League.It has data of about 6 seasons of American Football from the years 1999 - 2004.
-It utilizes RESTful principles, enables Cors, version control, and has integrated authentication to keep the API Read-Only for all users except administrators.
+An API that functions as a statistical database for a Historical Fantasy Sports Simulator.It has data of about 6 seasons of American Football from the years 1999 - 2004.
+It utilizes RESTful principles, enables Cors, Pagination, and has integrated authentication to keep the API Read-Only for all users except administrators.
 It also utilizes Pagination The user is able to see the in-use version of the API when using Postman.

 ### 🦠 Known Bugs